Wanganui District Council (Prohibition of Gang Insignia) Act 2009: Subsequent events

 In July 2009, the Wanganui District Council passed a bylaw prohibiting gang insignia from the urban area of Whanganui, Mowhanau/Kai Iwi and all rural halls in the district.
 The bylaw came into force on 1 September 2009.
 The first arrest under the bylaw was made the same day.

 In July 2010, the Hells Angels lodged an application for judicial review of the bylaw in the High Court, alleging that the bylaw went beyond the powers granted by the Act and that it violated the Bill of Rights.

+The High Court of New Zealand struck down the bylaw in March 2011, finding that the scope was broader than what the Council was authorised to do by Parliament, and breached the New Zealand Bill of Rights Act 1990 by limiting rights more than was reasonably necessary.